 - If the employer agrees to the Citation and Notification of Penalty, the condition must be corrected by the date set in the citation and the penalty paid, if one is proposed.

-- If the employer does not agree, the employer has 15 working days from the date the citation is received to contest in writing any or all of the following: citation, proposed penalty and/or abatement date.
+- If the employer does not agree, the employer has 15 working days from the date the citation is received to request an informal conference with the Area Director or formally contest in writing to the Area Director the citation, proposed penalty and/or abatement date.

-For violations that are not contested, the employer needs to promptly notify the OSHA area director via letter stating that appropriate corrective action has been taken within the time frame outlined in the citation.
+For violations that are not contested, the employer needs to promptly notify the OSHA Area Director via letter stating that appropriate corrective action has been taken within the time frame outlined.
 A member of management must sign this letter.
 The employer must also pay any itemized penalties.
-This notification is referred to as the Abatement Certification.
-For Other-Than-Serious violations, this may be a signed letter identifying the inspection number, the citation item number and noting that the violation was corrected by the date specified.
+This letter/notification is referred to as the Abatement Certification.
+For other-than-serious violations, the Abatement Certification may be a signed letter identifying the inspection number, the citation item number and noting that the violation was corrected by the date specified.

-OSHA Publication 3000-09R, Employer Rights and Responsibilities following an OSHA Inspection, 2003
+OSHA Publication 3000-08R 2016, Employer Rights and Responsibilities Following a Federal OSHA Inspection

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.